augustdolan/stackai-picker/README.md

 ## Reasoning
 The majority of the stack was selected as they were listed in the Tech Stack section.
 However, there are two key differences: I did not use Tanstack Query and I did not manually resolve compatability for Shadcn with the latest stable of Next (v15).
 While I originally did use react query, AuthJS proved unsustainable with the `pages` router when using the `Credentials` provider.
 This provider is purposefully under-developed, and required additional piping to store the accessToken for.
+Also, this underdevelopment meant a wealth of type errors due to having to shim the user to get the information I needed.
+This caused build problems.
 Bouncing between the pages and app router meant more time spent on restructuring code unfortunately.

 react query was avoided since Next extends `fetch` with caching on the server side, though I needed to turn on caching for calls with the `Authorization` header.
 There was no need for client side calls in this project.